kibetamos/React/meme/quiz.md

 3. When would you want to use state instead of props?

+Anytime you want a component to maintain some values from within the component.
+(And "remember" those values even when React re-renders the component).

 4. What does "immutable" mean?
 Are props immutable?
 Is state immutable?